If you eat primarily plant-based, you probably have been asked, “How do you get energy with no meat?”

 Most foods are best eaten raw given the enzymes present in the food.
 According to Dr. James Costello, our whole body runs on enzymes.
 Raw foods bursting with enzymes can improve your digestive system, which gives you more strength in workout sessions.
-Of course, the best source of raw foods are plant foods.
+Of course, the best source of raw foods is plant foods.
 You can eat a fruit or salad raw, and check out our mouthwatering raw vegan recipes here.

-While raw meat also contain enzymes, the meat is usually contaminated with bacteria, such as E.Coli, fecal bacteria, fish worms.
+While raw meat also contains enzymes, the meat is usually contaminated with bacteria, such as E.Coli, fecal bacteria, fish worms.
 If you are willing to take the risk of food poisoning and tapeworms growing in your body, raw meat isn’t a bad choice.

-Otherwise, I’d stick with raw fruits and vegetables, bursting with phytonutrients, fiber and energy, without the added junk animal meat offers.
+Otherwise, I’d stick with raw fruits and vegetables, bursting with phytonutrients, fiber, and energy, without the added junk animal meat offers.

 4. Plant Foods Don’t Contain Cholesterol